Conseil en patrimoine Automobile Classique - Spécialiste Lamborghini, Ferrari, Maserati, Pagani, Aston Martin

 One understands better this irreversible change and the birth of the "modern" sports cars by looking at the Chaparral 2E and 2F with their wing directly linked to the wheels, followed by the 2J with its aspiration device, the Lotus 78 and 79, systematically taking advantage of the ground effect pioneered by CD, or even the most recent Formula 1 and prototypes, which are designed from the first sketch with aerodynamics and its interaction on suspension and chassis, in mind..

-This central "tunnel" channels air flow to generate a ground-effect, stabilising the car without penalising the Cx (drag).
+This central "tunnel" channels air flow to generate ground-effect, stabilising the car without penalising drag.

-The high-tech EPAF experts have restored this CD, together Matra F1, and other celebrities.
+The high-tech EPAF experts have restored this CD, together with a Matra F1

 History : Charles Deutsch (*), Panhard, and CD